ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/example-cpp.md

                 .Build()
             .Build();

-        // Execute second query.
+        // Execute the second query.
-        // Transaction control settings continues active transaction (tx) and
+        // The transaction control settings continue the active transaction (tx)
-        // commits it at the end of second query execution. auto result2 = session.ExecuteQuery(
+        // and commit it at the end of the second query execution. auto result2 = session.ExecuteQuery(
             query2,
-            TTxControl::Tx(tx->GetId()).CommitTx(),
+            TTxControl::Tx(txId).CommitTx(),
             params2).GetValueSync();

         if (!result2.IsSuccess()) {